juju-solutions/jujubox/charmbox.md

 # Charmbox

-Charbox is a docker container for charm development and charm review.
+Charmbox is a docker container that contains the tools for charm development and charm review.

 # Download the jujubox repository